 There’s no denying Sydney is a special place to be in summer.
-That said, the fresh, crisp days and cool nights of winter are pretty underrated, especially when you think about all things the Harbour City has to offer during the cooler months, including Vivid Sydney – arguably the headline act of the Sydney winter season.
-Don’t be fooled into thinking Vivid Sydney is the only reason you should visit Sydney this winter though, because the Harbour City has a couple more tricks up its sleeve that may just tempt you into extending your trip for a few extra days – think whale-watching expeditions, night-time helicopter flights, brewery tours.
-Adding to the temptation is the promise of 25% off Things To Do in Sydney when you use the code “SYDNEY25” at checkout.
+That said, the fresh, crisp days and cool nights of winter are pretty underrated, especially when you think about all things that Sydney has to offer during the cooler months.
+The reality is that the Harbour City has plenty of tricks up its sleeve that may just tempt you into extending your trip for a few extra days even when the temperatures get low – think whale-watching expeditions, night-time helicopter flights, brewery tours.

 So, what will you do when you visit Sydney in winter?
 Here are some suggestions…